III. Policies: Germanic

 F. Types of Materials:

-Monographs, periodicals, newspapers, reference works, microforms, electronic resources, and audio-visual materials that support curriculum and research (DVD format is preferred).
-Acquisition of the CD-ROM format is discouraged.
+Monographs, periodicals, newspapers, reference works, microforms, electronic resources, and audio-visual materials that support curriculum and research (DVD format preferred).

 G. Date of Publication: